 - Business decision-making – What authority does each partner have to make business decisions?
 How will you handle disputes?
 How will you handle the dissolution of the partnership when that time comes?

 Work with a lawyer and your accountant to develop and formalize the agreement, there are many factors that require consideration when forming any kind of partnership and getting legal and financial advice now will save you a lot of hassle in the long run.
 If you don’t have an accountant yet, check out our guide: How to Find the Right Accountant for Your Business.

-How Business Partnerships are Taxed
+Understand How Business Partnerships are Taxed

-In a partnership the business “passes through” any profits or losses to its partners.
+In a partnership, the business “passes through” any profits or losses to its partners.
 Partners include their respective share of the partnership’s income or loss on their personal tax returns.
-Partnerships do, however, need to file an annual information return (Form 1065), also known as a “Partnership Tax Return” to report income, deductions, gains, losses, etc. with the IRS.
+Partnerships do, however, need to file an annual information return (Form 1065), also known as a “Partnership Tax Return” to report income, deductions, gains, losses, and more with the IRS.

-Plan Ahead for a Happy and Profitable Partnership
+Plan for a Happy and Profitable Partnership